 One way data flow#

 We recommend setting up the application so that it never modifies its data directly.
-A good practice is to modify the source data before loading it in atoti, and then create watchers for the application to ingest the changes made to the source data.
-Watch local files shows an example of how to create watchers.
+A good practice is to modify the source data before loading it in Atoti, and then create watchers for the application to ingest the changes made to the source data.
+See how to Watch local files.

 Setting up data flow like this has two main advantages:

 Changes are persisted, which means that if the application restarts for any reason, the data contained in the Atoti session will be the same before and after the restart.

 If multiple instances of the application need to be deployed (behind a load balancer for example), it’s easier to ensure that all the applications contain the same data by having them read the same files, rather than trying to apply the same changes to each instance.

 Likewise, if security has been set up on the session, we also recommend keeping the roles and restrictions in a file and using a watcher and

 atoti.Session.security to keep the roles in the session up to date with those in the file.

 If there will be multiple instances of the application running, the users’ saved dashboards will need to be made available to each of the instances.
 The best way of doing this is to deploy a SQL database to host the users’ data and configuring each instance to connect to this database.
 Using a fully managed service to do this saves the hassle of managing backups and scaling of the user content storage.

 atoti.UserContentStorageConfig to back the user content storage with this SQL database.